The Birth Order Bias

 All this leads to another argument:

 Only-child shaming was never about only children; it was about the jealousy and competition among siblings themselves.
 Both groups, while they coexist, are jealous of each other.
 But they have very different ways of relating to each other when they’re in charge.
 If, once only children rule, they speak in terms of the sibling experience and don’t breathe a word of their own virtues, then the first feedback loop — the one that said “only children are spoiled” — was about the sibling experience.
-When the old script gets replaced with “only children don’t have to compete,” it means kids with siblings had to justify their jealousy and competition among themselves all this time.
+When the old script gets replaced with only children’s loser persona, it means kids with siblings had to justify their jealousy and competition among themselves all this time.

 At first, that same conclusion might not seem to hold true with how siblings relate to each other.
 Older and younger siblings, who are jealous of each other, relate similarly to each other when the middle child disappears: by criticizing the other, and touting their own virtues.
 That’s what we’re starting to see today — in TikToks, Instagram Reels, Twitter threads, and other places on social media.
 The same social media sites show that oldest children, who so often repeat their own scripts, are receiving more pushback when they do so.
 We’re starting to see neither older nor younger sibling attain the “saint” title.
 But all that depends on middle children disappearing.
 Before the middle child disappears, there’s a repetition of oldest-child scripts and a pile-on on the youngest, and we get “youngest children are spoiled, pesky, babied, etc.”